GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 [CFT G Suite exporter](https://github.com/terraform-google-modules/terraform-google-gsuite-export) module in Google Cloud.
 If no existing solution is satisfying, you can export admin logs using custom code and the [G Suite SDK](https://developers.google.com/admin-sdk).

-Secure all of the super admin accounts following the key ceremony logout procedure by locking the key into one or more vaults and logging out all super admin sessions from the trusted workstation.
+Secure all of the super admin accounts following the key ceremony logout procedure by locking the keys into one or more vaults and logging out all super admin sessions from the trusted workstation.

 ## Managing multiple Google Cloud organizations